zkerezsi/ntp-attack-investigation/README.md

 > Abstract — We explore the risk that network attackers can exploit unauthenticated Network Time Protocol (NTP) traffic to alter the time on client systems.
 We first discuss how an onpath attacker, that hijacks traffic to an NTP server, can quickly shift time on the server’s clients.
 Then, we present a extremely low-rate (single packet) denial-of-service attack that an off-path attacker, located anywhere on the network, can use to disable NTP clock synchronization on a client.
 Next, we show how an off-path attacker can exploit IPv4 packet fragmentation to dramatically shift time on a client.
 We discuss the implications on these attacks on other core Internet protocols, quantify their attack surface using Internet measurements, and suggest a few simple countermeasures that can improve the security of NTP.

-I do not understand this paper completely but others might be able to prove or disprove what happens on my network is related to this.

-If I understand this right and it really is an attack then I am under attacked by the servers of political parties, institutions and companies like FIDESZ, Telekom, NIIF and and a company that can be connected to a hacker group at BME and all of my network traffic could be compromised.
-I might not be the only one who suffers from this.
+I think this is a cyber attack by the servers of political parties, institutions and companies like FIDESZ, Telekom, NIIF and and a company that can be connected to a hacker group at BME (Crysys) and all of my network traffic could be compromised.
 I made a list of some the resolved addresses my computer is talking to:

 - rave.fidesz.hu.ntp
 - bakacsin1.ki.iif.hu.ntp